These scholarships are applicable to your undergraduate studies, and are available based on your year and eligibility.

 Interest: Foreign Affairs

 The Thomas R. Pickering Foreign Affairs Fellowship is funded by the U.S. Department of State and administered by the Woodrow Wilson National Fellowship Foundation.
 The Fellowship is designed to attract outstanding individuals from all ethnic, racial and social backgrounds who have an interest in pursuing a Foreign Service career with the U.S. Department of State.
 Upon successful completion of the Foreign Service examination, Pickering Fellows make a commitment to a minimum of five years of service in an appointment as Foreign Service Officer.
 There are two types of awards, undergraduate awards provide funding for senior year and first year of graduate studies, graduate awards provide funding for first and second years of graduate study.
 Visit the Pickering website for more information.
-Deadline: January 16, 2015.
+Deadline: mid-January.

 The Roothbert Fund: Scholarship Program

 The Roothbert Fund provides financial aid to students who are “motivated by spiritual values” and who have financial need.
 However, the Fund does not endorse any particular religion and students from all religious backgrounds are encouraged to apply.
 Around 20 scholarships are given each year in the amount of $2,000-$3,000.
 Students from all academic majors may apply.
 Preference is given to those students who are considering careers in education.
 Before applying, students must consider the cost of attending an interview session in New York, New Haven, Philadelphia, or Washington, D.C.
 Students are also obligated to attend a fellowship conference at least once during their fellowship year.
 Renewal of scholarship money may be considered based on achievements during the fellowship year.
-Deadline: January 2015
+Deadline: by midnight February 1.

 Schepp Foundation Scholarships

 The Schepp Foundation provides need-based scholarships for undergraduate and graduate students.
 Around 200 awards are given each year to full-time students with a small number of awards reserved for Ph.D. students conducting research.
 Scholarships fund one year of study, but eligible scholars may apply for renewal.
 Applicants are evaluated on their character, academic ability, and financial need.
 Eligible students have a GPA of 3.0 or higher.
 Students must send a written request directly to the Schepp Foundation in order to receive the application.
 There are no set application deadlines in this competition.
 The application deadline is determined when a sufficient number of applications have been received.
 Applicants are typically notified of the scholarship committee’s decision in early May.
 Deadline: Submit application request beginning in August.
+Application request window closes when a sufficient number of requests have been received.

 Science, Mathematics, and Research for Transformation (SMART) Defense Scholarships